njouanin/hbmqtt/readme.md

 ## Support

 Support is available on the [project forum](http://forum.beerfactory.org/c/hbmqtt).
-Issues can be reported directly on Beerfactory project [Jira instance](http://community.beerfactory.org/jira/).